Wealdstone F.C.: Home search and recovery (2004–2019)

-2011–12 saw Wealdstone embark on a run the FA Trophy which saw them reach the semi-final and knock out three teams from higher divisions.
-A 2-1 win at home to Conference side Barrow and a 1-0 win in a replay against Dartford of the Conference South set up a quarter-final away at Cambridge United which Wealdstone won 2-1 thanks to a Richard Jolly brace, before eventually losing 3–1 on aggregate to Newport County in the semi-final.
+2011–12 saw Wealdstone embark on an FA Trophy run in which they reached the semi-final, knocking out three teams from higher divisions in the process.
+A 2–1 win at home to Conference side Barrow and a 1–0 win in a replay against Dartford of the Conference South set up a quarter-final away at Cambridge United which Wealdstone won 2-1 thanks to a Richard Jolly brace, before eventually losing 3–1 on aggregate to Newport County in the semi-final.
 They also reached the promotion play-offs in the Isthmian Premier Division that year, but lost 2–1 to Lowestoft Town in the semi-finals.
-The following season saw them losing in the play-off semi finals again, this time losing 2-1 against Concord Rangers.
-However, in 2013–14 did win promotion as league champions, with their promotion to the Conference South being secured with a 1-0 win away to Margate.
+The following season saw them losing in the play-off semi finals again, this time losing 2–1 against Concord Rangers.
+However, in 2013–14 did win promotion as league champions, with their promotion to the Conference South being secured with a 1–0 win away to Margate.

-Wealdstone did not win any of their first 9 games in the Conference South, with the run ended by a 1-0 victory away to Whitehawk.
+Wealdstone did not win any of their first 9 games in the Conference South, with the run ended by a 1–0 victory away to Whitehawk.
 An upturn in form meant that they finished the 2014-15 season in 12th place, and they would go on to finish 13th the following season.
 The summer of 2016 saw the club change ownership when Peter Marsden, previously chairman of Accrington Stanley, took over the club in late July.
 The 2016-17 season saw Wealdstone experience a greater degree of success on the pitch, with the club pushing for the playoffs.
 However, their hopes were dashed when it was announced that they would be ineligible to compete in the playoffs due to missing the cut off point to meet ground grading requirements.
-Wealdstone's eventual 8th placed finish would not have seen them compete regardless.
+Wealdstone's eventual 8th-placed finish would not have seen them compete regardless.

 On 21 August 2017, Gordon Bartlett stepped down as Wealdstone manager after 22 years.
 A day later, Bobby Wilkinson, formerly of Hungerford Town, was appointed manager.
-Wilkinson's first season at Wealdstone ended an unremarkable 11th-placed finish in the league, although the club reached the semi final of the FA Trophy, where they lost 3–0 on aggregate to eventual winners Brackley.
+Wilkinson's first season at Wealdstone ended in an unremarkable 11th-placed finish in the league, although the club reached the semi-final of the FA Trophy, where they lost 3–0 on aggregate to eventual winners Brackley.
 In January 2019, chairman Peter Marsden was voted out of his position, and replaced by Rory Fitzgerald.
 On the final day of the 2018–19 season, Wealdstone rose from 10th to 7th on with a 2–1 win over Hemel Hempstead to ensure a place in the playoffs.
 Wealdstone began their playoff campaign with a win away at Bath to secure a semi final against Woking, which Wealdstone narrowly lost 3–2.
 Wilkinson subsequently left the club at the end of the season.